Louis-MG/META-DIFF/README.md

 snakemake --cores X --use-conda
 ```

+# Coming next

+- addition of a quarto report with all the numbers and figures
+- addition of a script to automatically set up the databases

 # Issues

 If you have any issues, let me know in the Issues space, with an informative title and description.